Overview of the Greenplum-Spark Connector

 A Spark application consists of a driver program and executor processes running on worker nodes in your Spark cluster.
 When an application uses the Greenplum-Spark Connector to load a Greenplum Database table into Spark, the driver program initiates communication with the Greenplum Database master node via JDBC to request metadata information.
 This information helps the Connector determine where the table data is stored in Greenplum Database, and how to efficiently divide the data/work among the available Spark worker nodes.

 Within a Spark worker node, each application launches its own executor process.
 The executor of an application using the Greenplum-Spark Connector spawns a task for each Spark partition.
-The task communicates with the Greenplum Database master via JDBC to create and populate an external table with the data rows managed by its Spark partition.
+A read task communicates with the Greenplum Database master via JDBC to create and populate an external table with the data rows managed by its Spark partition.
 Each Greenplum Database segment then transfers this table data via HTTP directly to its Spark task.
 This communication occurs across all segments in parallel.

 Figure: Greenplum-Spark Connector Architecture